TrellixVulnTeam/cron-crm_1HDM/README.md

 # Cron Jobs for MySQL

+##To Do's:
+* Shell script backup, add if clause to for dev vs. prod
+* More environment variables for more cron functionality

 ## Description
 Cron jobs SugarCRM DB backup to AWS S3 and let's encrypt cert update, based on environment variables